Transformosa/bimU.io.Docs/docs/developer/bim-database.md

 propertySelector2.alias = "Wall Mark";
 ```

-A corresponding SQL query should look like below.
+A corresponding SQL query should look like this:

 ``` sql
 SELECT "Constraints:Top Offset", "Text:Mark" as "Wall Mark"